 If I was to say to you Ryanair a couple of years ago, what would come to mind?
 The budget airline, cheap flights is an obvious one.
 There would probably be something about legroom in there?
 Maybe something about baggage allowance.

-If you have been a user of TikTok as of the past year or so, and I was to mention Ryanair now, chances are you are going to tell me about their TikToks.
-They saw an opportunity and pounced on it, creating something entertaining as well as garnering a huge following in the process.
+If you use TikTok and I was to mention Ryanair now, chances are you are going to tell me about their TikTok.
+They saw an opportunity and pounced on it, creating something entertaining and garnering a huge following in the process.

-Ryanair posted its first video in May of 2020, and now almost two years later they have amassed a following of over 1.6 million people and 9.4 million likes across 70 videos.
-Also, the Ryanair hashtag has over 630 million views!
-The account is a great example of how brands creatively and organically build new audiences that might not have interacted with them a great deal in the past.
+Ryanair posted its first video in May of 2020, over 3 years later they have amassed a following of over 2 million people and 21 million likes.
+Not bad for a budget airline.
+Also, the Ryanair hashtag has over 2.6 billion views!
+The account is a great example of how brands can organically build new audiences using creative and engaging content (that might not have interacted with them a great deal in the past).

 The account began gaining traction in the middle of a pandemic, people hadn’t been booking flights like they would pre-pandemic due to uncertainties around travel restrictions.
 Airlines needed to find a way to reconnect and inspire a new generation of consumers.
 That is exactly what Ryanair did, which in turn kept them at the forefront of customers' minds when it came to being able to book travel again with a little more confidence.